-For businesses that rely on pedestrian footfall and prominent locations the difference between one street and another can be huge for example, retail, pubs and restaurants are in this category.
+Some businesses rely on pedestrian footfall and prominent locations.
+This makes the difference between one street and another huge for some businesses.
+For example, retail businesses, pubs and restaurants etc.

-Others rely heavily on the owner’s involvement or “goodwill” so on exit some of the value of the business will leave with the owner.
+Others rely heavily on the owner’s involvement or “goodwill”.
+So on exit, some of the value of the business will leave with the owner.